liyanrui/zhfonts/README.md

 ![Test result 3](test/test-3.png)

-The following example shows how to change the serif fonts totally.
+The following example shows how to change the serif fonts totally,

 ```TeX
 \usemodule[zhfonts]